Frequently Asked Questions

 What happens in group sessions at a substance abuse outpatient rehab center?

-Group sessions are a key component of outpatient rehab and provide a supportive and safe environment to explore and address the challenges of addiction.
-During these sessions, individuals will work together with others in recovery to develop healthy coping mechanisms, learn relapse prevention strategies, and build supportive relationships.
-Group sessions can cover a range of topics including emotional regulation, mindfulness, communication skills, and more.
+Group sessions are a central feature of outpatient rehab at Relief in Cambridge, MA, offering a supportive and secure space to confront the challenges of addiction.
+In these sessions, participants collaborate with others in recovery to cultivate healthy coping skills, learn relapse prevention techniques, and form encouraging relationships.
+Topics may include emotional regulation, mindfulness, communication skills, and more.

 Will my insurance cover the cost of treatment?